DaHeala

-Jason Quenneville (born February 23, 1982), professionally known as DaHeala (/dəˈhiːlə/ də-HEE-lə), is a Canadian record producer and songwriter managed by SAL&CO.
+Jason Matthew Quenneville (born February 23, 1982), professionally known as DaHeala (/dəˈhiːlə/ də-HEE-lə), is a Canadian record producer and songwriter managed by SAL&CO.
 He has produced for artists such as the Weeknd, Halsey, Lil Uzi Vert, and Belly, among others.
-He was nominated for three Grammy Awards for his production work on the Weeknd's 2015 album, Beauty Behind the Madness.
-Over the course of his career, he has collaborated with producers like Max Martin, Daft Punk, Rick Rubin, and Metro Boomin.
+He has earned three Grammy Award nominations for his production work on the Weeknd's 2015 album, Beauty Behind the Madness.
+Over the course of his career, he has collaborated with producers Max Martin, Daft Punk, Rick Rubin, and Metro Boomin.